twolfson/twolfson.com/articles/learning-to-forget.md

     - Depending on the thought, more/less words will be applicable
     - Both paper and electronic formats work for this scenario

+# Personal solutions
-# Forgetting when falling asleep
+## Forgetting when falling asleep
 When falling asleep, sometimes I have epiphanies about the past day or upcoming tasks.
-No matter how hard I try, I will always forget these when I wake up.
+No matter how hard I try, I almost always forget these when I wake up.
 Additionally, if I begin to think about finer details, then I start to lose track of the original thought and lose everything.

 I deal with this by keeping a paper notepad next to my bed.
 When I have a thought I want to remember, I: